Holic75/Baldurs-gate-dnd-3.5/README.md

 - All cure wounds spells ( and Heal) now harm undead for corresponding amount of damage (with Savingthrow vs. Spell for 1/2) instead of healing them.
 - All cause wounds spells (and Harm) now heal undead for corresponding amount of Hit Points (with Savingthrow vs. Spell for 1/2) instead of harming them.
 - Effects of Holy/ Unholy word now depend on difference between caster and target level/HD (rather than raw target level/HD)
+- Project Image now has only 50% of caster level

 ### New Spells